Taupo Courthouse (Former)

 No biography is currently available for this construction professional

 The former Courthouse is located immediately to the south of the earthwork remains of the Armed Constabulary redoubt at Taupo.
 The building sits on a flat, low bluff overlooking the Waikato River.
 It is set back from the bluff edge, having been moved to its site in the early 1960s from a previous location a short distance to the south.
-Both the building and the redoubt lie in a historic reserve that is owned by the Crown and administered by the New Zealand Historic Places Trust.
+Both the building and the redoubt lie in a historic reserve that was transferred to Tuwharetoa as part of a Treaty Settlement in 2019.
 The redoubt consists of an earthwork bank and ditch, enclosing a stone magazine, exotic trees and other historic features.

 The former Courthouse is broadly of symmetrical Georgian appearance, and is single-storey in height.
 It is T-shaped in plan, and is orientated with its main axis approximately west-east (see plan in Appendix 4).
 The main body of the structure measures approximately 14 m. long x 7 m. wide, while the T-end has dimensions of approximately 8 m. long x 12 m. across.
 The main walls of the building are 3.40m high from base to eaves.

 The internal layout incorporates a large hall in the main body of the structure with a raised stage at its western end.
 A storage room and kitchen lie on either side of the stage, and there are two rooms separated by a central passage in a lean-to further to the west.
 The latter are currently used as combined toilets and shower rooms, while the building also includes a small porch at its eastern end.
 The main access to the hall is currently via the porch or two doors on either side of the building, which have been recently created from former windows.
 There are separate entrances to the kitchen and to the central passage in the lean-to at the rear.